puppetlabs/puppet-docs/source/puppet/5.4/upgrade_major_agent.markdown

 [facter]: /facter/
 [Puppet Platform]: ./puppet_platform.html

-Although there have been a lot of changes to Puppet agent configuration since Puppet 3.8, the process of upgrading agents to the latest versions of Puppet can be automated in a way that server upgrades can't.
+Although there have been a lot of changes to Puppet agent configuration since Puppet 3.8, the process of upgrading Puppet 3 agents to the latest versions of Puppet can be automated in a way that server upgrades can't.

-> **Puppet Enterprise Note:** This document covers upgrading open source Puppet agents.
-If you're using Puppet Enterprise (PE), instead read [its documentation on upgrading agents](/docs/pe/latest/upgrading/upgrading_agents.html) for supported agent upgrade procedures.

 ### Decide how to upgrade your nodes